 When it comes to settling a personal injury case, tractor-trailer accident claims are much different than other types of claims.
 West Virginia and federal regulations require trucks to carry higher amounts of insurance coverage.
 Truck drivers are also required to meet higher safety standards than other drivers.
 When a trucking company or driver violates the Federal Motor Carrier Safety Regulation Act in any capacity, that individual or group is often held liable for an accident.

 In many cases, the big rig driver that causes a crash is likely at fault for the incident, but there are other parties that can be sued as well.
 At DiPiero Simmons McGinley & Bastress, PLLC, we investigate every aspect of your case to determine who is liable for your damages.

 We may be able to file suit against:

 - The company identified on the big rig

 - The manufacturer of the vehicle

-In addition, U.S. commercial trucks are not required to be outfitted with sideguards that could stop injuries and even death from occurring when a smaller passenger vehicle collides with the side carriage of a large truck.
-Regulations could force truck manufacturers to include these simple features that would help prevent almost 200 truck accident fatalities every year.
+In addition, U.S. commercial trucks are not required to be outfitted with sideguards that could stop injuries and even deaths from occurring when a smaller passenger vehicle collides with the side carriage of a large truck.
+NBC News reported that regulations could force truck manufacturers to include these simple features that would help prevent almost 200 truck collision fatalities every year.